PatersonMichael/cs2-honors-project-knowledge-base-app/README.md

 Authorization and Authentication are performed by maintaining user login info, checking for matching user login credentials with that info and providing JSON Web Tokens as a key for authorized users to access their data.

+## Application Modules:

+### KB.Common

+Contains libraries, utilities, and exceptions used between multiple layers in the backend.

+### KB.Domain

+Main service layer of the application.
+Performs Object-Relational-Mapping (ORM) between the service layer and database using Microsoft Entity Framework.

+### KB.API

+Provides an interface between the service layer and the outside world, particularly the user interface layer of the application.

+### KB.Web

+The user interface for the application.
+Uses Angular 17 framework for its structure and logic.
+Requires Authentication and Authorization for users to access the application beyond the landing page.

 ## Future Features and Ideas